CemAtaYakut/PythonChessEngine/README.md

 - Select whether you want to play against the computer, another player locally, or watch the engine play against itself by setting the appropriate flags in lines 52 and 53 of ChessMain.py.

+    player_one = True  # if a human is playing white, then this will be True, else False player_two = False  # if a hyman is playing white, then this will be True, else False

 - Run ChessMain.py. and enjoy.
 - z is for undo a move
 - r to reset the game

+## Inspirations & Credits

+Here is Eddie Sharick's channel: https://www.youtube.com/@eddiesharick6649 His detailed explanations and practical approach helped me understand and implement key chess engine concepts.
+Huge thanks to Eddie for this massive upload to the internet.

+Here is Sebastian Lague's video: https://www.youtube.com/watch?v=U4ogK0MIzqk The idea for this project popped up my head after watching Sebastian's video.
+If you want to write in C#, deffinetly check his videos.

 ![image](https://github.com/user-attachments/assets/4bce6bb0-305e-4b02-a2e6-f871b720f3d9)